Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 In retrospect, the fact that more immediate access to the Cull wasn’t available should have aroused **0722**’s suspicions from the off. **0665** had followed *none* of the handoff protocols, and **0722** had already been complaining about the senior agent’s apparent dereliction of his duties even before the first Abrogator’s standby signal went dark.

 That alone was suspicious.
-When a second Abrogator went offline minutes later…
+When a second Abrogator went offline minutes later...

 Direct intervention was impossible.
 No local host meant no direct control.
 But the Abrogators could still be activated and set to autonomous assess-protect-retaliate.